jessedc/jessedc.github.io/_posts/2014-03-17-profiling-php-on-osx-with-xdebug-kcachegrind.markdown

 categories: [php]
 ---

-# Profiling PHP Apps on OSX 10.9 with Xdebug and Kcachegrind

-It's possible to generate Xdebug profiler output and visualise the bottlenecks associated with running any request that's run through the PHP stack.
+It's straight forward to generate Xdebug profiler output and visualise the bottlenecks associated with running any request that's run through the PHP stack.

 Here's how you'd install PHP, Xdebug and Kcachegrind (qcachegrind) on OSX 10.9 Mavericks and get some in depth info on your php app.